Made in Paris: Critical response

-MGM was so impressed with Crenna's performance, it signed him to a three-picture deal.
+MGM was so impressed with Crenna's performance that it signed him to a three-picture deal.

-The Los Angeles Times wrote that the film "was just not in the game class as Gigi" although Ann-Margret "gave her all."
+The Los Angeles Times wrote that the film "was just not in the same class as Gigi" although Ann-Margret "gave her all."

-Film critic Bosley Crowther of The New York Times wrote in his review: "... the styles of his chignon creations are still pretty much the same as they were in the days when he was piling impossible tresses on fabulous stars.
+Bosley Crowther of The New York Times wrote in his review: "the styles of his chignon creations are still pretty much the same as they were in the days when he was piling impossible tresses on fabulous stars.
 Likewise, the contents of this picture, which came to neighborhood theaters yesterday, fall into a pattern not dissimilar to that of movies made 30 years ago."

-The staff at Variety wrote in their review: "Stanley Roberts’ dull script, strongly reminiscent of yesteryear Doris Day-Rock Hudson-Cary Grant plots (but less effective), finds fashion buyer Ann-Margret rushed to Paris from the lecherous arms of her employer’s son (Chad Everett)."
+The staff at Variety wrote: "Stanley Roberts’ dull script, strongly reminiscent of yesteryear Doris Day-Rock Hudson-Cary Grant plots (but less effective), finds fashion buyer Ann-Margret rushed to Paris from the lecherous arms of her employer’s son (Chad Everett)."

-Filmink argued "This should have been fun – producer Joe Pasternak built his career on bright wish-fulfilment stuff like this – but it misses, hurt particularly by dodgy writing and uninspiring male leads."
+Filmink wrote "This should have been fun – producer Joe Pasternak built his career on bright wish-fulfilment stuff like this – but it misses, hurt particularly by dodgy writing and uninspiring male leads."

 Release

-Made in Paris was released to DVD by Warner Home Video on June 22, 2009.
+Made in Paris was released on DVD by Warner Home Video on June 22, 2009.